 Category 3 Category 2 Category 1 Urgent repairs or replacement are needed now.
 Failure to deal with them may cause problems to other parts of the property or cause a safety hazard.
 Estimates for repairs or replacement are needed now.
+Repairs or replacement requiring future attention, but estimates are still advised.
 No immediate action or repair is needed.

-Windows, External Doors and Joinery

-Repair Category 2

-Notes A sealed unit has failed.
-Some handles are loose.
-There are missing tabs to windows.
-There is wear and tear.
+Windows, External Doors and Joinery Repair Category 3 Notes Decay is evident to eave corners.
+Decay is evident to fascia's.
+The possibility of concealed defects in exists.
+A building contractor will be able to advise further.
+The soffits may contain asbestos based materials.
+See information on asbestos in the Limitations of Inspection section above.
 Doors and random windows are opened but not all and inspections can be restricted by window blinds, curtains, ornaments etc. Handles, locks and opening mechanisms can deteriorate through usage and repair or replacement can be anticipated on an ad hoc basis.
 No assurances can be provided that all window fitments are functional.